This information describes how to care for your wound after your skin biopsy.

 Caring for Your Wound at Home

-- Leave your bandage on your wound for ______ hours after your biopsy.
-Keep your bandage clean and dry.
+- Leave your bandage on your wound for ______ hours and keep it clean and dry.

 - When you get home, put an ice pack over your bandage for 10 minutes, if instructed.
-Do this 3 to 4 times until you go to sleep on the first day.
+Do this 3 to 4 times until bedtime the first day.

-- You can shower ______ hours after your biopsy.
-Don’t take a bath.
+- You can shower after ______ hours.
+Do not soak your wound in a bath.

-- Remove your bandage ______ hours after your biopsy.
-If your Steri-Strips™ are in place, don’t take them off.
+- Remove your outer bandage after ______ hours.
+If your Steri-Strips™ are in place, leave them intact and do not remove them.

 - Cover your wound with a Band-Aid® or a bandage cut to the size of your wound.

-- It’s normal to have some swelling and bruising around your wound.
-This will usually go away over several days.
+- Swelling and bruising are common.
+They usually go away over several days.

-- If your wound starts to bleed, press on it using a clean gauze pad.
-Keep pressing for 15 minutes.
-If the bleeding doesn’t stop, call your doctor.
+- If you have any bleeding, press on your wound continuously with a clean gauze pad for 15 minutes.
+If the bleeding does not stop, call your doctor.

-- Don’t do challenging exercises, heavy lifting, or swim for ______ weeks after your biopsy.
+- Do not do strenuous exercise, heavy lifting, or swim for ______ weeks.